Ghini/ghini.desktop/doc/use_cases-jbq.rst

 - As plants enter the flowering stage, we can review their identification directly, or we take pictures of details of the flower, hoping that a visiting specialist could help completing the identification.

   ..  admonition:: Details
       :class: toggle

-- Obviously we keep increasing our collection, with plants coming from commercial sources, or collected from the wild, more rarely coming from expeditions to remote areas of our country, or we receive plants which were illegally collected.

-  ..  admonition:: Details
-      :class: toggle